andreoliwa/nitpick/docs/plugins.rst

 Enforce configurations for any JSON file.

 Add the configurations for the file name you wish to check.
-Example: :ref:`the default config for package.json <default-package-json>`.
+Style example: :ref:`the default config for package.json <example-package-json>`.

 .. _textplugin: